AlonEirew/wd-stanford-coref/README.md

 # wd-stanford-coref
-Extract Stanford Within-Document(WD) Coref from corpus data that is already tokenized (Skipping CoreNLP pipeline tokenization and aligning coref output tokens with corpus tokens)
+This model was developed in order to extract Stanford `coref` from already tokenized corpus, in order to avoid aligning model output tokenization with corpus tokenization (which are usually different). im using the corpus tagged data (tokens, sentences,...) to create the tokenized data in CoreNLP format then feed to the stanford pipeline while skipping tokenization.

-Include implementation of extracting ECB+ WD
+Include implementation/example for extracting ECB+ corpus `coref` information

 Pre-Requirements
 --